yenceesanjeev/saasgeneralist.github.io/_posts/blogs/2021-01-03-the-product-engagement-manager.md

 - Newer features get discovered and used without user intervention

 What are the downsides?
-- You got to pay the product engagement platform if you're using them
+- You got to pay the product experience platform if you're using them
 - Someone needs to take ownership of this experience and it usually falls between product and marketing
 - There are possibilities for mistakes to hit production since the deployment process isn't as tight as code deployment